 How are people in rural areas and small towns experiencing COVID-19?
 What are the effects on agriculture?
 What are the effects on communities?
 What are the effects on families?

 This crisis is having a massive affect on food and farm workers and their families.
 As meatpacking plants become coronavirus hot spots, workers and their families become exposed.

 The coronavirus is changing how people relate to agriculture and food on a day-to-day basis.
-With restaurants dining rooms closed, many people are gardening for the first time, membership in CSAs (Community Supported Agriculture) is at an all-time high, and people are doing a lot more cooking from home.
+With restaurants dining rooms closed or limited seating, many people have tried gardening for the first time, membership in CSAs (Community Supported Agriculture) reached an all-time high, and people are doing a lot more cooking from home.

 ISU’s Special Collections Department asks you to share your experiences with us regarding one or more of the following areas:

 - Gardening and local food systems

 Your stories matter and will be of interest to historians and scholars for generations to come.